Unboxed-Software/solana-course/content/compressed-nfts.md

 We will be writing all of our code in the `index.ts`.

-### 2. Create the merkle tree account
+### 2. Create the Merkle tree account

-We’ll start by creating the merkle tree account.
+We’ll start by creating the Merkle tree account.
 Let’s encapsulate this in a function that will eventually create *and* initialize the account.
 We’ll put it below our `main` function in `index.ts`.
 Let’s call it `createAndInitializeTree`.
 For this function to work, it will need the following parameters:

 - `connection` - a `Connection` to use for interacting with the network.
 - `payer` - a `Keypair` that will pay for transactions.
 - `maxDepthSizePair` - a `ValidDepthSizePair`.
 This type comes from `@solana/spl-account-compression`.
 It’s a simple object with properties `maxDepth` and `maxBufferSize` that enforces a valid combination of the two values.
 - `canopyDepth` - a number for the canopy depth

-    In the body of the function, we’ll generate a new address for the tree, then create the instruction for allocating a new merkle tree account by calling `createAllocTreeIx` from `@solana/spl-account-compression`.
+    In the body of the function, we’ll generate a new address for the tree, then create the instruction for allocating a new Merkle tree account by calling `createAllocTreeIx` from `@solana/spl-account-compression`.

 ```tsx